Hummus Ma Lahma: Hummus with Meat

 This hummus with meat, also known as hummus ma lahma, is like eating beef kebabs with hummus.
 Spiced ground beef with pine nuts over hummus served along with pita, tahini, and salad.

 I always thought hummus was a vegetarian recipe until I started traveling to the Middle East.
-Oh, the many ways hummus is dressed up in this side of the world will have you eating hummus every day and never complain.
+Oh, the many ways hummus is dressed up in this side of the world will have you eating hummus every day and never complaining.
 One of my favorites is hummus with kebabs, topped with tahini and wrapped in laffa bread.

 Ingredients and substitutes